 The hardest thing I had to learn as a Mom after divorce?

 To share her.

-The truth that most parents don’t realize when they sign off on those divorce papers trying to escape that relationship, is that it’s not just saying goodbye to a husband.
+The truth that most parents don’t realize when they sign off on those divorce papers trying to escape that relationship, is that it’s not just saying goodbye to a spouse.
 You’re ending your reign as the only mothering figure (or parental figure) in your child’s life.

 Before my divorce, I was a stay-at-home mom, whose every second of every day revolved around my daughter.
-I made all the parenting decisions, trying to raise her into a bright and successful child.
+I made nearly all of the parenting decisions, trying to raise her into a bright and successful child.
 She was my whole world.
 We did everything together.
 It was everything I wanted as a Mom.

 But after divorce, that’s no longer the case.

 When you sign those papers, suddenly your ex is taking more of a parenting role.
 You’re no longer the one making all of the decisions.
 Suddenly, shared parenting is your focus.
 You’re having to discuss holidays, diets, belief systems, relationship statuses, and how to handle x, y, and z.

 Eventually, you’re also going to have to start sharing that role with stepparents.